 First, one of HHS' primary concerns in structuring the rule was its recognition that employers provide much of the health care in this country.
-With this background, the core purpose of this Rule as it pertains to employers, therefore, is to ensure that employee health information is not used against them in connection with their employment.
+With this background, HHS's goal with employers is quite clear -- to ensure as much as possible that personal health information is not used by employers for employment-related decisions or used against an employee in connection with their employment.
 This overriding goal dominates HHS' approach on this issue.